2023 Social Media Stats: Instagram

-This is the fifth annual report on the social media statistics of leading kombucha brands.
+This is the sixth annual report on the social media statistics of leading kombucha brands.

 At the end of 2018, we published an initial, informal survey of kombucha brands’ presence on social media.
 At the time, we reviewed the stats for the number of posts and followers, or likes, on Twitter, Facebook, and Instagram of a small group of 140 brands.

 The 2019 survey selected the top 20 from 1,400 brands listed at the time in the Booch News Worldwide Directory.
 In 2020, the survey covered over 1,700 brands.
-In 2021, the number of kombucha brands worldwide has grown to over 2,000.
-By the close of December 2022, we were tracking 2,629 brands, and all but 123 had an Instagram account.
+By the time of the 2021 survey, the number of kombucha brands worldwide has grown to over 2,000.
+By the close of December 2022 and that year’s survey, we were tracking 2,629 brands, and all but 123 had an Instagram account.

 The most active social media platform in terms of posts and comments is, as always, Instagram.

-Comparing the 2021 numbers to those from today shows several trends.
+Comparing the 2022 numbers to today’s shows several trends.

-This table highlights the percent increase (or decrease) in the number of followers of the 19 brands listed in last year’s report
+This table highlights the percent increase (or decrease) in the number of followers of the Top 20 leaders.

 Social media slowdown?

-This plateauing in the growth of new followers is typical of the industry leaders.
-While it might not be significant in terms of sales (we cannot know since no brands report unit volumes), it might be due to a shifting demographic and indicate more mainstream acceptance of kombucha.
-Perhaps the number of brand evangelists drinking ‘booch, who would become fans on social media, is a finite universe.
-People who buy the drink as a matter of course would not be online followers any more than they would for other staples.
+This plateauing in the growth of new followers is typical of industry leaders.
+While it might not be significant in terms of sales (that we cannot know since no brands report unit volume), it might be due to a shifting demographic and indicate more mainstream acceptance of kombucha.
+Perhaps the number of brand evangelists drinking ‘booch who could become fans on social media is a finite universe.
+People who buy the drink as a matter of course might not follow a brand any more than they would other staples.

 On the other hand…

 What’s true of the global leaders above is not, however, true of the vast majority of brands worldwide.
-For what it’s worth, the brands in the Worldwide Directory added just over 1.5 million followers in 2022 for a total of 7,173,625.
-This is a fraction of 1.5 billion who use Insta each month–a remarkable 18% of the world’s population!
+For what it’s worth, the brands in the Worldwide Directory added just over 2.5 million followers in 2023 for a total of 9,751,929.
+This is a fraction of 2 billion who use Insta each month–a remarkable quarter of the world’s population!
 Some customers might, of course, follow more than one brand.

-It’s interesting to see that four brands experienced a decrease in the number of followers in 2022.
+It’s interesting to see that seven brands experienced a decrease in the number of followers in 2023.
 This might be due to the proactive pruning of ‘fake followers’ — there are several free tools that give insight into Instagram audience quality.
 This article recommends steps brands should take to remove suspicious followers.

 The numbers for Biozen are all over the map.
-In 2021 they saw a 7% decline in the number of followers over 2020.
-This time, they lead with a 48% increase.
-Good for them.
+In 2021, they saw a 7% decline in followers over 2020.
+Last year, they led with a 48% increase.
+This year saw an 8% drop.

 It’s safe to assume that leading brands employ teams of social media managers to update Instagram.
-And they’ve been very busy in 2022.
-This table shows the change in the number of posts of the 19 leaders we’ve tracked since 2019.
+And they’ve been very busy in 2023.
+This table shows the change for the brands with the most posts.

-Comparing these numbers to the previous years, it’s apparent the furious pace of posting by leading brands continues.
-Take a look at their feeds, and you’ll see these are not just casual shots of a bottle of ‘booch on the beach.
+The Stakhanovites working for these brands posted an average of an update a day.
+Some post twice a day.
+Look at their feeds, and you’ll see these are not just casual shots of a bottle of ‘booch on the beach.
 They employ art directors, photographers, and writers who keep their tens of thousands of followers informed and entertained.

-Again, FWIW, there are 701,465 posts shown in the accounts we list.
+Again, FWIW, there are 786,684 posts in the accounts we list.
 That’s a lot of pictures!